 - You may be feeling very similar to how you did last week with no changes at all.
 Don’t worry.
 Every woman is different and will have her own unique experience of pregnancy.

-- You could be feeling nauseous; especially when you first wake up in the morning or when it’s been a while since you’ve eaten.
+- You could be feeling some morning sickness, especially when you first wake up in the morning or when it’s been a while since you’ve eaten.
 You may even get to the point of vomiting or feeling on the verge of it at various times through the day.

 - You may be feeling faint or lightheaded and need to sit down more.
 This may be worse if your blood sugar level is low and it has been some time since you have had a meal.